Rick007110/TempRemover/README.md

 - Deletes only files that are not locked by running processes
 - Tabbed interface: Program, Settings, Changelog
 - Theme switching (Light/Dark/System)
+- Version display and automatic update checking/downloading from GitHub
 - Changelog management (developer access only)

 ## Requirements